HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 default-character-set = utf8mb4

-Ensure that your application’s database connection string specifies the correct character set.
+Check that your application’s database connection string names the correct character set.
 For example, in PHP with PDO:

 Conclusion:

-Fixing Unicode issues in MySQL involves both adjusting the database schema and ensuring that data is correctly encoded.
-Always make sure to test changes in a safe environment before applying them to a production database.
+Fixing Unicode issues in MySQL means adjusting the database schema and making sure the data itself is encoded correctly.
+Test your changes somewhere safe before you run them on a production database.

 LIST YOUR WEBSITE